-Artificial Grass has an array of advantages as compared to its natural-alternative.
+Artificial Grass has an array of advantages as compared to its natural alternative.
 Synthetic turf does not require watering, mowing, tedious removal of unwanted weeds and offers low maintenance.
-Artificial turf works perfectly for your outdoor spaces such garden, patio and lawns all year round, without having to worry about mud in winter or autumn, dusty ground in summers, no worry about cracking or ever present weed during spring.
+Artificial turf works perfectly for your outdoor spaces such as garden, patio, and lawns all year round, without having to worry about mud in winter or autumn, dusty ground in summers, no worry about cracking or ever-present weed during spring.
 With so many benefits of having artificial grass for garden, if you’re considering installing one in your lawn, read this guide on how to prepare your garden for artificial turf installation.

 1.Removal of Existing Natural Grass :

 This foremost step is quite obvious but commonly overlooked.
 The existing natural grass that’s currently in your garden area needs to be completely removed, preferably with a turf cutter and a spade.
 You will need a smooth, measured area dug on the surface of the ground where your new turf has to be installed.
 Make sure to dig deep enough so as to avoid any extraneous plant being left behind.
 Grassroots often go deeper so make sure to dig deep enough.